Dark Web (Marvel Comics): Prelude

 Meanwhile, at Krakoa, the Quiet Council decided to resurrect Madelyne Pryor to appease Havok, unaware that she remembers her past life as the Goblin Queen.
 With Magik overcome her demons and relieved from Limbo's influence, she chooses to depart Limbo from her past life and entrusted Madelyne Pryor to take over Limbo as its new regent allowing Pryor to regain her title as the Goblin Queen.
-A few months later, Chasm encountered and met the Goblin Queen.
-Both of them learn that they are clones.
-They form a developing partnership after humiliating Peter Parker into fighting a demon-possessed mailbox, providing their first step of revenge.
+A few months later, Chasm encounters and meets Goblin Queen, forms a partnership to restore Chasm's formative memories as Peter Parker, and witnesses his girlfriend Janine Godbe transform into Hallow's Eve, a multiple-mask-wearing supervillain empowered by Pryor.
+Chasm kills Parker's debt collector, planning to get his rightful memories and make Parker consume a forbidden fruit.
+At the Garden of Time, Eddie Brock, seeks to break out of a time loop while also searching for his son Dylan Brock, before encountering meets the Goblin Queen in Limbo, who believes that they each have something that can help the other.